voberle/adventofcode/2016/day23/README.md

 ## Part 2

 The description hints that an optimization is needed, but my version runs without it in a few seconds.

+Later I understood that a subset of instructions does a multiplication.
+So I implemented an optimizer function that replaces them with a new multiplication instruction.